egovernment/egovernment.github.io/_documentation/installation/deployment.markdown

 $ npm start
 ```

-Downside of it is that you need to keep both your computer and terminal window open to have server constantly running.
+It's method you should use to test your setup initially, but it's not recommended for long-going port deployment, as downside is that you need to keep both your computer and terminal window open to have server constantly running.

 #### 5.2 Rely on `nohup`